CardboardPowered/cardboard/README.md

 * [Glowstone](https://glowstone.net) for the library loader.
 * [md_5's SpecialSource](https://github.com/md-5/SpecialSource), [SrgLib by Techcable & Orion](https://github.com/OrionMinecraft/SrgLib), [MinecraftMapping by Phase](https://github.com/phase/MinecraftMapping/)
 * Contributors to Cardboard
-* And the patreons who help support this project.

 # Apex Hosting
 This project is partnered with ApexHosting!
 Join our test server, `cardboardmod.apexmc.co:25666`, or get a Minecraft server by clicking on the banner below: